fbpx

 Day 3 - Siem Reap

-After breakfast this morning, you’ll go on a journey of discovery from Phnom Penh to Siem Reap in a comfortable private vehicle.
-Discover traditional Cambodian life at Skun Village and learn about the town’s deep-fried tarantulas and other insects, which the locals consume daily.
+After breakfast this morning, you’ll go on a journey from Phnom Penh to Siem Reap in a comfortable private vehicle.
+Discover traditional Cambodian life at Skun Village and learn about the town’s deep-fried tarantulas and other insects.
 You’ll also visit Santuk Silk Farm to learn about silk production and its work as a social enterprise, employing local women as artisan weavers.
-Share a simple, rustic local lunch prepared by the weavers before you continue to Siem Reap, stopping to see historic bridges along the way before arriving at your hotel at approximately 5 pm.
+Share a simple local lunch prepared by the weavers before you continue to Siem Reap, stopping to see historic bridges along the way before arriving at your hotel.
 This tropical oasis boasts three pools and an excellent restaurant with a focus on wellness.
 Bright and spacious rooms are in harmony with the lush grounds and feature a veranda, private garden and rain showers.
 Tonight, head out for dinner and a theatre show at Angkor Village Apsara Theatre, where you’ll watch Khmer traditional dance and dine on Khmer favourites.

 After breakfast, it’s off to the Ta Prohm temple, which has large trees embedded in the stone foundations – powerful symbols of nature.
 Next, visit Banteay Srei to snap some pictures of the temple’s intricate stone carvings.
-You can head back to the resort or use your ticket for the Angkor ruins to continue exploring the site.
-The vaulted corridors of Preah Khan are well worth a visit, or you may prefer to spend the afternoon getting to know the town.
+You can head back to the resort explore Siem Reap town, or use your ticket for the Angkor ruins to continue exploring the site.
 Tonight, enjoy a final dinner in the Khmer countryside to say farewell to your group and Cambodia.
 Amid a rustic and romantic setting, you’ll sit down for a private meal in the rice fields of rural Siem Reap .

 Day 6 - Ho Chi Minh City